Code-Institute-Submissions/vanessacleary-project_pal_MS3_JulyResub/README.md

 ### Colors

-* I created a color scheme of deep-orange and navy which were from the brand colors that I mentioned in the ‘Design section’.
-Deep-orange and navy are bold string colors and compliment the blockchain theme.
-Blue is the branded color for the
+* I created a color scheme of deep-orange and indigo.
+Deep-orange and indigo are bold strong colors and each other against the white background.

 ### Wireframes